 The focus of the book are the soldiers on the ground, whose story are told in great detail, in their own words, diaries and documents.
 Their narrative is expertly woven, annotated and indexed for readers who wish to delve deeper.

 Bradley's treatment of the history is not limited to only the Australians on the ground.
 His narrative includes the Japanese side of the same actions and their convoy landings in support of the operation.

 Detailed is the important aerial support by C-47 transports of the US Army Air Force that brought men and materials to the battle.
 This task involved landing uphill on the tiny, inclined Wau Airfield.
 Also, the complete story of several important wrecks, including 'the gray ghost' B-17E 41-9234 and C-47 "Early Delivery" 41-38658 plus many others that were lost near Wau.

+The book is lavishly illustrated with dozens of battle maps and wartime photos.
+In addition, Bradley adds many 'then & now' photos from his treks to the battlefield areas, and experience as an author for After The Battle Magazine.
 For anyone who wants the definitive history of the Battles for Wau and Salamaua, this book represents the finest research, writing and analysis.

-Read interview with author Phil Bradley
+Interview with author Phil Bradley

 Review by Justin Taylan